imattau/nostr-community-conventions/README.md

 - For `wss://` endpoints, the NCC-02 `k` tag SHOULD be a TLS public key fingerprint suitable for pinning
 - For `ws://` endpoints, the `k` tag MAY be omitted unless a verifiable non-TLS key identity is defined and supported by the client
 - Clients MUST treat `k` as an assertion and verify it independently

 ---

+### Onion Endpoints (Informative)

+NCC-06 supports onion endpoints as a first-class deployment option to enable DNS-optional and location-hiding relay access.

+#### Publishing onion endpoints

+A service MAY publish one or more onion endpoints in its NCC-05 Locator (kind 30058) `endpoints` list.

+Typical forms include:

+- `ws://<onion>.onion:<port>` (common)
+- `wss://<onion>.onion:<port>` (optional defence-in-depth)

+Onion endpoints SHOULD be published via NCC-05 (dynamic locator) rather than being assumed stable or discoverable out of band.

+#### Transport and trust considerations

+- Onion endpoints using `ws://` rely on Tor’s security properties for confidentiality and endpoint authentication.
+- The NCC-02 `k` tag binds the service identity to the key presented by the transport endpoint and therefore applies to `wss://` endpoints only.
+- Clients SHOULD NOT require `k` verification for `ws://` onion endpoints.
+- Clients MAY apply additional local policy, such as preferring onion endpoints when Tor is available.

+#### Operational model

+An onion endpoint MAY be:

+- Managed by the relay operator externally, or
+- Managed by an administrative sidecar that creates and maintains the hidden service and republishes NCC-05 when endpoints change.

+Relays remain protocol-dumb and do not participate in endpoint discovery or onion service management.

+#### Endpoint selection guidance (client policy)

+Clients MAY implement policy such as:

+- Prefer onion endpoints when Tor-capable and user policy prefers privacy
+- Otherwise prefer `wss://` clearnet endpoints
+- Fall back to NCC-02 `u` only when NCC-05 is missing, expired, or unavailable

+---